szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Kachiko's Wakizashi more unique with an upgrade path for Cespenar (1583)

-I really hate unique items with nothing in the description worth reading, so I tried to add something a bit more worth reading and hopefully not too cringy.
+I really hate unique items with nothing in the description worth reading, so I tried to add something a bit more worth reading.
 For reasons described in the description, it is now called Kachiko's Whisper.
 The following additions are included:

-- Wisdom penalty (which can kill, technically, and I guess remove spell slots from priests) lasts for 6 rounds now as opposed to 2 rounds.
+- Confounding whisper: Wisdom -2 penalty lasts for 6 rounds now as opposed to 2 rounds.
 - Shadowdancers receive: +10% Hiding skills and +1 THAC0
-- Can cast Shadow Jump three times per day: teleport instantly to a place in sight, becoming invisible for 2 rounds, and becoming unable to critically miss for the duration.
+- Can cast Shadow Blink three times per day: teleport instantly to a place in sight, becoming invisible for 2 rounds, and becoming unable to critically miss for the duration.
+Shadowdancers, monks, and stalkers get a +1 to their backstab multiplier for the duration.

-This component also adds a path to be improved by Cespenar, requiring a scroll of Shadow Door and Wail of the Banshee, and 10,000 gold pieces, becoming a +5 weapon.
-This can be disabled in the configuration files.
+This component also adds a path to be improved by Cespenar, requiring a scroll of Shadow Door and Wail of the Banshee, and 10000 gold pieces, becoming a +5 weapon.
+This can be disabled in the configuration file.

 ### Make The Brass Blade cast better fireball spells (1584)